faturita/faturita.github.io/_portfolio/portfolio-4.md

 ## Description

-We replicated an amazing experiment performed by Itubarre (Millan and Cheverriaga team) on a differnt settings.
+We replicated an amazing experiment performed by Itubarre (Millan and Cheverriaga team) on a different settings.
 We wanted to verify if we could use ErrP signals to train a very basic gaming agent.
 We verified that is possible, even with a very basic and straightforward faulty classificiation pipeline.

 ## Scope